sfoxhq/slate/source/includes/_introduction.md

 Welcome to the SFOX API!

-SFOX offers a private REST API and Websocket feed to access market data, manage your account, and manage orders.
+SFOX offers a REST API and Websocket feed to access market data, manage your account, and manage orders.